Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 Here at St George’s, University of London, we value and actively encourage all students to share their experiences, perceptions and ideas of how we might improve every aspect of the educational journey.

-We meet with our students to discuss the results of these surveys in meetings called student-staff liaison groups.
-At these meetings, we develop actions plans that are subsequently monitored by the student experience action group (SEAG).
+We meet with our students to discuss the results of these surveys in meetings called Student-Staff Liaison Groups.
+At these meetings, we develop action plans that are subsequently monitored by the Student Experience Action Group (SEAG).

-We feedback the actions taken through multiple communication channels: the student newsletter, ‘You Said, We Did’; poster, banners and digital screens, and via the Student Union social media accounts.
+We feedback the actions taken through multiple communication channels: the student newsletter, posters, banners, digital screens, St George's and the Student Union social media channels.

 At St George's we use a variety of surveys to capture the students' views on multiple aspects of their programme/ course experience.